Ashok Agarwal

-Ashok Agarwal is the Director of the Andrology Center, and also the Director of Research at the American Center for Reproductive Medicine at Cleveland Clinic, Cleveland, USA.
-He is Professor at the Cleveland Clinic Lerner College of Medicine of Case Western Reserve University, USA.
-Ashok is a Senior Staff in the Cleveland Clinic's Glickman Urological and Kidney Institute.
+Ashok Agarwal is the former Director of the Andrology Center, and also the former Director of Research at the American Center for Reproductive Medicine at Cleveland Clinic, Cleveland, USA.
+He is a former Professor at the Cleveland Clinic Lerner College of Medicine of Case Western Reserve University, USA.
+Ashok is a former Senior Staff in the Cleveland Clinic's Glickman Urological and Kidney Institute.
 He has published extensive translational research in human infertility and assisted reproduction.

 Education

 Ashok obtained his BSc (Honors) in 1975, MSc in 1977 and PhD in 1983 at Banaras Hindu University, Varanasi (India), under the guidance of Late C. J. Dominic, PhD, FNA.
 He did his post-doctoral research on a Rockefeller Foundation Fellowship at the Division of Urology, Harvard Medical School and the Brigham and Women's Hospital in Boston, Massachusetts (1984–1986), under the guidance of Anita P. Hoffer, PhD, Ed.D.